dylanOshima/Metis-POS/README.md

 ### BUGS
 - [ ] When the order of the tables in the `GET_TABLES` is switched, the empty table gets an id.
+- [ ] When you delete a dish in the admin page that existed in an order or a dish, removing it becomes weird. - fix: when an item is deleted it must be cascaded in all possible references of the item.
+Also when an item holds another item it should only hold a reference, that way if the reference cannot be found then it must have been deleted.
 - [x] Reset activeTableIndex on logout

 ### Future Updates